Believe in Better!

 CHCECE010 Support the holistic development of children in early childhood**

 CHCECE011 Provide experiences to support children’s play and learning

 CHCECE013 Use information about children to inform practice

 CHCPRT001 Identify and respond to children and young people at risk

 HLTAID004 Provide an emergency first aid response in an education and care setting

 CHCECE006 Support behaviour of children and young people*

 CHCECE012 Support children to connect with their world*

 CHCDIV001 Work with diverse people*

 **These units require candidates to complete a minimum of 120 hours placement with a regulated education and care provider *Elective units.
 An elective unit may be substituted for CHCECE014 Comply with family day care administration requirements for students wishing to work in a family day care role.
 Please note: elective units as published may be subject to change – please confirm prior to enrolment.
-Please note: this qualification is soon to be superseded to an updated version the CHC30121 Certificate III in Early Childhood Education and Care.
-Phillips Institute will endeavour to transition to the new version according to our transition policy as soon as possible once it is endorsed by the Australian Industry and Skills Council (AISC) and released for use by RTOs and subject to approval by the Australian Skills Quality Authority.
+Please note: this qualification has been superseded to an updated version the CHC30121 Certificate III in Early Childhood Education and Care.
+Phillips Institute is planning to deliver the updated version for 2022 according to our transition policy as soon as possible subject to approval by the Australian Skills Quality Authority.